-- 1. Disclosures should include a clear statement on the fund's cash restrictions or other money market instrument restrictions. - B. Best practice - 1.
-Counterparty exposures for all financial instruments (i.e. for cash, swaps, debt etc.) should be disclosed in the annual report together with other financial risks such as foreign exchange.
+1. Disclosures should include a clear statement on the fund's cash restrictions or other money market instrument restrictions.

+1. Counterparty exposures for all financial instruments (i.e. for cash, swaps, debt etc.) should be disclosed in the annual report together with other financial risks such as foreign exchange.